-Constraint (18) imposes an order for using the set of predefined time slots.
-In other words, a time slot t+1 can be only allocated to a product p whenever the previous time slot has been used.
+Constraint (26) imposes an order for using the set of predefined time slots.
+In other words, a time slot t+1 can be only allocated to a product p whenever the previous time slot within the same sub-interval has been used.

-$$\sum{p} A{p,t+1} \le n_t^B \sum{p} A{p,t} \qquad \forall d, (t,t+1) \in T_d$$ (18)
+$$\sum{p} A{p,(t+1)} \le n_t^B \sum{p} A{p,t} \qquad \qquad \forall d, (t,t+1) \in T_d$$ (26)

-9. TREATMENT OF INFEASIBLE SOLUTIONS
+8. TREATMENT OF INFEASIBLE SOLUTIONS

-The short-term scheduling and blending of oil refinery operations is a very complex and highly-constrained problem, where even feasible solutions are difficult to find in most of the cases.
-For that reason, in this section we present an additional set of variables and equations that can be used together with the proposed model, which are mainly oriented towards relaxing some hard problem constraints that can generate infeasible solutions when real world problems are addressed.
+The short-term blending and scheduling of oil refinery operations is a very complex and highlyconstrained problem, where even feasible solutions are difficult to find in most of the cases.
+For that reason, in this section we present an additional set of variables and equations that define penalties that can be added to the objective function of the proposed model.
+These penalties relax some hard problem specifications that can generate infeasible solutions when real world problems are addressed.